Pierre André Frier: The Frier Family

 The second daughter, Antonia Francisca Frier (b.
-1866), married Juan Isidro Ortega.
+1866), married Juan Isidro Ortega Montaño.
 This marriage gave birth to Miguel Virgilio (b.
 1885), Luz Maria (b.
 1887), Julio Cesar Ortega Frier (b.
 1888) who became a prolific jurist and educator; Luis Anibal (b.
 1890), Mercedes Laura (b.1892), mother of painter Gilberto Hernandez Ortega; Antoinette, who died at 13 years of age; and Juan Isidro Ortega Frier.

 The youngest, Maria Altagracia Frier (b.1869), married Juan de Dios Tejada who was a native of Santiago de Cuba.
 They gave birth to Esteban Carlos (b.
 1891), Luisa, John and Nellie Tejada Frier.

 The Ville St. Nazaire Tragedy

 Maria Altagracia, the youngest of the Frier sisters, was very close to the Henriquez Urena family.
 When complications of the disease that took the life of her close friend Salome Urena presented themselves, Maria Altagracia persuaded her husband to travel from New York City to Santo Domingo, for her to take over the care of her mentor and closest friend.
 They did and on the same day they boarded the steamer Ville St. Nazaire, 6 March 1897, Salome Urena died.
 The ship which they boarded was discovered to be leaking water and coupled with the impact of a storm that whipped, caused the collapse of the steamer.
 Of its 83 passengers, only 18 survived.

 One of the rescued was Juan de Dios Tejada, who was saved by the schooner Hilda from United States.
 However, the fate of the rest of the Tejada Frier family was another.
 The New York Times later confirmed the loss of his entire family.
 In Santo Domingo, a cenotaph in memory of those Dominicans who perished in the shipwreck was erected in the cemetery of Independence Avenue.